Segmentree/Amekhania/README.md

 After you have created so many Notes that you have no idea how to find the one you want You can also use AI to filter through them

+You can also ask Amekhania to show them in the chat

 ![AI Search](https://github.com/Segmentree/Amekhania/blob/main/public/searchGif.gif?raw=true)

 ### Reminders